 - All spreadsheets and access databases that are deemed to present the highest possible risk to the organization can be subject to the rigor of ‘constant compliance’, with real-time tracking, version and change management controls.

-- The Apparity Active Management module allows organizations to capture every significant change made to a high risk spreadsheet or access database, ensuring an on-demand change management review and approval cycle with workflow that is tightly tied into the approval cycles demanded by the organization’s EUCA Policy.
+- The Apparity Active Management module allows organizations to capture every significant change made to a high risk spreadsheet or access database, ensuring an on-demand change management review and approval cycle with workflow that is tightly tied into the approval cycles demanded by the organization’s EUC Policy.